bZx Protocol (BZRX) Price Reaches $0.21 on Exchanges

 According to CryptoCompare, “bZx is not itself an exchange, but a protocol that can be integrated into the current exchange infrastructure.
 Exchanges and relays are incentivized by fees denominated in the BZRX protocol token (BZRX) to offer decentralized margin lending and margin trading services.
 Assets are valued and liquidated via competing oracle providers.
 By decoupling the valuation and liquidation of assets from the protocol, the oracle marketplace approach allows competition to drive the oracle provider fee to its marginal cost while encouraging experimentation and flexibility.
 The new BZRX token will be launched on the Ethereum mainnet Monday, July 13th, 2020.BZRXv1 token holders can easily migrate to the new BZRX token using the Staking Dashboard here Token holders will need to migrate in order to unlock their BZRX tokens.Token holders will need to migrate to the new token by the time the platform relaunches in August to qualify for Fee Sharing.BZRXv1 token holders will have 1 year from the launch of the new token on July 13, 2020, to migrate their holdings to BZRX tokens. “

 It is usually not possible to purchase alternative cryptocurrencies such as bZx Protocol directly using US dollars.
-Investors seeking to acquire bZx Protocol should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase bZx Protocol using one of the exchanges listed above.
+Investors seeking to trade bZx Protocol should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase bZx Protocol using one of the exchanges listed above.

 Receive News & Updates for bZx Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for bZx Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.